Graham Moffatt

 Graham Victor Harold Moffatt (6 December 1919 – 2 July 1965) was an English comedic character actor.
-He is best known for a number of films where he appeared with Will Hay and Moore Marriott as 'Albert': a plump cheekily insolent street-savvy youth.
+He is best known for a number of black and white films where he appeared with Will Hay and Moore Marriott as 'Albert': a plump cheekily insolent street-savvy youth.

 Early life

 Moffatt was born on 6 December 1919 in Hammersmith, West London, the son of Frederick Victor Moffatt (1896–1977) and Daisy Eleonora née Whiteside (1895–1969), both of whom outlived him.
 He had two sisters, one being Rita Doreen Moffatt (1936–1991).
 He was born exactly 31 years after Will Hay, with whom Moffatt would perform with in a string of successful cinema films in the 1930s.
 He wanted to act from an early age.
 He first worked as a call boy at Shepherd's Bush Studios, and often saw actor Tom Walls going in and out of the sound stages.
 Walls took a liking to Moffatt, and chose him for a bit part in the 1934 film A Cup of Kindness.
 He then gave up his job as a call boy, and went on to appear in five more films in minor, mostly uncredited roles before getting his big break in Will Hay's films.